IkeaStock/website/README.md

-# ikeastock.xyz
+# ikeastock.app

-The website for IKEA Stock. https://ikeastock.xyz.
+The website for IKEA Stock. https://ikeastock.app.